 When agreement has been reached among the participants about the details of a Standard, the current Working Draft is ready to transition to a PWG Candidate Standard.
-Formal approval of the first Candidate Standard coincides with maturity level v1.0.0 in the drafting process.
 A Candidate Standard should not be approved unless it is supported by prototypes and thought to be ready for implementation.
 A PWG Candidate Standard forms the basis for comments from outside of the working group and the PWG, and provides the foundation for initial product development and interoperability testing.
 Implementations can comfortably proceed from a PWG Candidate Standard, knowing that it will not undergo significant change as it matures to a PWG Standard.
+Should changes to a Candidate Standard be necessary, however, these will be accomplished via Working Drafts that must go back through Last Call and Formal Approval to regain Candidate Standard status.